 "It's tough out there in the world with this Coronavirus.
 Unemployment looms at 40-million people out of jobs.
 And we're scared.
 We're fearful of, God forbid, the state closing down in the pandemic again.
 That means us, and 100 of our staff, not working.
 That means thousands of people not getting our service.

 "I've never experienced this before and I've been in the business for almost five decades," he continued.
 "That's why we care so much to show pride, love, and enjoyment in what we do because it could be short-term.
 We do the best we can with proper hygiene, masks, and 6-feet distancing.
 Covid guidelines are imperative for your safety, our employees safety, and for us."

 Before social distancing, Lobster Pot seated 99 downstairs, and 66 upstairs.
 "We doing half the business because of these new guidelines," said Shawn, "and that's fine if you can adjust your costs.

 "We're committed to quality, consistency, and genuine caring for our customers.
 This is what I tell my staff.
 'What are we going to try and sell today?
 What are we going to offer?'
 Let's bring a smile, even with the rain, or the reality of the Covid," Shawn continued.

 "The McNulty family takes pride in what we bring to the Provincetown community and we are eternally grateful for our customers.
 Things like picking nasturtiums from my garden every day to use as garnishes shows another level of care that can be memorable not only to my staff, but to customers as well.

-"It's hard with Covid, but we're trying our best to provide and deliver the most consistent product that we can.
-'Trying your best' is a philosophy and mentality that has helped the McNulty family endure 48 years in business.
+"It's hard with Covid, but we're trying our best to provide and deliver the most consistent product that we can," Shawn said. "'Trying your best' is a philosophy and mentality that has helped the McNulty family endure 48 years in business.
 And counting!"